Greetings!

 Welcome to The Charleston, SC Club of Washington, DC, a social club formed in 1948 expressly for the purpose of gathering Charleston “folk” to share stories about the good old days back home, enjoy food and beverages, reunite with old friends and meet “brand new” friends for the first time.
 The club continues to promote fellowship among its members, that is integrally part of who we are, but it has broadened its purpose to address common social, cultural and civic interests and to perpetuate our Charleston heritage.
 There is a special bond that combines and holds the club together to serve the members common good.
 This is not stated anywhere; it is unnecessary because this way of life was part of our Charleston upbringing.
 We lived it.
 Rev. Martin Luther King made this principle explicit when he said, “We are tied together in the single garment of destiny caught in an inescapable network of mutuality.”

-As the official name designates, The Charleston Club was found in our nation’s capital, Washington, DC, a city where many black citizens settled after fleeing the south in search of a better life.
-The Club’s 26 charter members were among the Great Migration*, having settled in the first stop along the route up the East Coast.
-One original member, Julia Magwood Harris, is still active and regularly attends meetings.
-It was in this border city where Mrs. Harris and her fellow charter members, hoping for all the rights and privileges of citizenship, deepened their pride, pursued achievement and came to believe that a better life is possible.
+As the official name designates, The Charleston Club was founded in our nation’s capital of Washington, DC, where many black citizens settled after fleeing the south in search of a better life.
+The Club’s 26 charter members were among those who were a part of what was historically called the “Great Migration”, having settled in the first stop along the route up the East Coast.
+One of our original charter member, Mrs. Julia Magwood Harris, was an active member of the Club until her recent passing at the age of 99.
+It was in Washington, where Mrs. Harris and her fellow charter members, settled, began their careers, raised their families, and maintained their desire to continue their connection to their beloved Charleston.
+That continued desire to maintain the connection to “home folks” lives on today as we strongly aspire to preserve our heritage and culture while being miles away from the place that we call home.